Aida

 Celebrities and famous characters named Aida: legendary voices

 More recently, in 2025, Angel Blue embodies Aida at the prestigious Met, proof that this story still holds the stage.
-This first name inevitably evokes this link with lyric art, something noble, dramatic, and intense.
+This first name inevitably evokes that link with lyric art, something noble, dramatic, and intense.

-Beyond fiction, I think this first name can inspire fidelity, sacrifice, but also the beauty of a complex soul, torn between passions and duties.
+Outside fiction, I think this first name can inspire fidelity, sacrifice, but also the beauty of a complex soul, torn between passions and duties.
 That’s quite a rare combination, isn’t it?

-A few anecdotes around the first name Aida
+Some anecdotes around the first name Aida

 Did you know that the opera Aïda was commissioned for the inauguration of the Suez Canal in Egypt?
 That’s crazy, isn’t it?
 A first name that comes from a symbolic work of an important geopolitical moment!